Notalib/nativescript-accessibility-ext/README.md

 - a11y-fontscale-350 (iOS only - extra large fonts)
 - a11y-fontscale-400 (iOS only - extra large fonts)

-If you want auto scaling on iOS Labels see: Label.accessibilityAdjustsFontSize
+If you want auto scaling on iOS Labels see: `Label.accessibilityAdjustsFontSize`.

 ### Attributes and functions for `iOS`-only